Eetoe/GlossBERT_ranking/README.md

-# BERT-WSD
+# Syntax Infused GlossBERT with Ranking Objective
-This is the official code repository for the Findings of EMNLP 2020 paper "[Adapting BERT for Word Sense Disambiguation with Gloss Selection Objective and Example Sentences](https://arxiv.org/abs/2009.11795)".
+This code is modified from the code for the paper paper "[Adapting BERT for Word Sense Disambiguation with Gloss Selection Objective and Example Sentences](https://arxiv.org/abs/2009.11795)".
+The original code is available at https://github.com/BPYap/BERT-WSD.

+The changes from original model include:
+- Adding POS tag and dependency information to the model embeddings.
+- Extending the model gloss with the ambiguous words and [TGT] tokens
+- The inclusion of candidate senses from different word classes.

 ## Installation
 ```